Stir-fried Rice Cakes (炒年糕)

 - white pepper (optional)

-- Marinate Meat: Mix together water, starch, and soy sauce.
+- Marinate Meat: Mix together shaoxing wine, cornstarch, and soy sauce.
 Add in pork and coat well.
-Let the marinated pork sit in the fridge for 30 minutes.
+Let the marinated pork marinate for 30 minutes.

-- Heat up oil in wok.
-Add in pork and saute over medium-high heat until cooked.
+- Heat up oil (~1 tbsp) in wok.
+Add in pork (or chicken) and saute over medium-high heat until cooked.
 About 3-4 minutes.
-Remove
+Remove.

-- In the same pan, add shiitake and cook at medium heat for 1 minute.
+- In the same pan (clean up wok and add more oil if needed), add shiitake and cook at medium heat for 1 minute.
 Add cabbage and cook for 1 more minute.

 - Add 1/4 cup water to wok and turn the heat to low.
 Cover and let simmer for 10 minutes.

-- Add in pork and a dash of white pepper, then mix together.
+- Stir in pork (or chicken) and white pepper, if using.